sblauth/cashocs/docs/source/demos/shape_optimization/doc_shape_stokes.rst

 where :math:`\Omega_0` denotes the initial geometry.
 This models that both the volume and the barycenter of the geometry should remain fixed during the optimization.
-To treat this problem with CASHOCS, we regularize the constraints in the sense of a quadratic penalty function.
+To treat this problem with cashocs, we regularize the constraints in the sense of a quadratic penalty function.
 See :ref:`the corresponding section in the documentation of the config files for shape optimization <config_shape_regularization>` as well as :ref:`demo_regularization`.
 In particular, the regularized problem reads